 Telling a Compelling Story and Making the Customer the Hero

-Red Bull’s marketing is all about telling a story.
+Red Bull’s content marketing is all about telling a story.
 It’s about personal achievement, about pushing the envelope and going farther than you thought you could.
 These ideals speak to the heart of extreme sports and these special and fearless athletes.

-Yet what makes this marketing so compelling is that Red Bull is telling a story where the customer is the hero.
+Yet what makes this content marketing so compelling is that Red Bull is telling a story where the customer is the hero.
 The content is positioned so that the customer sees these athletes performing these amazing activities yet feels inspired to push themselves to go farther.

 Consider the final line of Red Bull’s broadcast commercials: